greatxrider/awesome-startup-employee-directory-project/README.md

 - [License](#license)

 ## Features
-- Displaying a list of 12 employees with pagination controls.
+- Displaying a list of 58 employees with pagination controls.
 - Dynamically updating the employee list based on search input.
 - Responsive pagination based on search results.
 - Modal window with detailed employee information.
+- Modal Navigation: Added navigation functionality within the modal to toggle between employees.
+- Added pagination functionality to move to another page of employees.

 ## Installation
 1. Clone the repository: